sous-chefs/haproxy/documentation/haproxy_peer.md

 # haproxy_peer

-Peer describes a peers resource for haproxy to propogate entries of any data-types in stick-tables between several haproxy instances over TCP connections in a multi-master fashion.
+Peer describes a peers resource for haproxy to propagate entries of any data-types in stick-tables between several haproxy instances over TCP connections in a multi-master fashion.

 Most of the properties are available only when using HAProxy version >= 2.0.
 To set properties for versions < 2.0, use the `extra_options` hash.
 See examples below.